CSE583-Group7/transit_vis/README.md

 #### If setting up the backend for a new transit vis network:
 4. Create RDS database using create_gtfs_tables.sql.
 Scrape GTFS-RT source data to this location
 5. Copy AWS credentials for the account holding the transit data to config.py
-6. From terminal run once: python3 initialize_dynamodb.py
+6. From terminal run once: python -m transit_vis.src.initialize_dynamodb
-7. From terminal run daily: python3 summarize_rds.py
+7. From terminal run daily: python -m transit_vis.src.summarize_rds

 #### If using an existing transit vis backend:
 4. Copy AWS credentials for the account holding the transit data to config.py

 ### Transit Vis Operation
 Once setup has been completed, the map can be generated and viewed for analysis:
-1. From terminal run: python3 generate_transit_vis_map.py
+1. From terminal run: python -m transit_vis.src.transit_vis
 2. Copy and paste output_map.html (including local file path) into any browser to display output data, or open the output_map.html file located in the /src directory

 ### Project Directory Organization